 If I need medical treatment while overseas, can I still use my EHIC?

-No. If the UK leaves the EU on 29 March 2019 without a deal, then it’s quite likely the European Health Insurance Card (EHIC) will no longer be valid.
+No. If the UK leaves the EU on 31 October 2019 without a deal, then it’s quite likely the European Health Insurance Card (EHIC) will no longer be valid.
 This is why it’s so important to have appropriate travel insurance in place.
 If the EHIC is no longer valid, you will have to pay an excess of £95.00 on each medical expense claim.
 The government has asked all 31 countries to keep EHICs in use until 31 December 2020, no matter what happens with Brexit.
 But curremtly [10/10/19] only three have agreed to cover UK tourists if there's no deal.
 The UK's largest travel insurance provider is warning that this would mean prices will go up, especially for people with health problems.

 If the EHIC will no longer be valid, will we go back to the E111?